Turkey Revealed Coronavirus Normalization Plan

 Turkish Airlines Plans to Resume Limited Flights in June

 Another question most commonly asked about the normalization plan is "When will the flights start?".
-Regarding what the travel restrictions will be, the plans of Turkish Airlines is clearer now.
+Regarding what the travel restrictions will be, the plans of Turkish Airlines are clearer now.

 Turkish Airlines, the airline flying to most countries in the world, had stopped international and domestic flights at the end of March due to the COVID- 19 pandemic.
 Now, they have prepared 3 months plans.